jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-in-out-thru.md

     - ![](images/Input%20Output%20Parameter%20Passings.052.png)

+`<< ambiguity of input / output for reference parameters >>`

 The reason why it is important to keep understanding the three aspects of parameter passing, is that __Reference__ parameters, even though they can be __In, Out__ or __Thru__, are always *input* in a way, because it is a reference passed from the parent command to the sub-command.

+`<< interpretation >>`

 __Value In__ and __Value Out__ means reading and writing done by de caller. __Reference In__ and __Reference Out__ means reading and writing done by the called command.
 In both cases __In__ might mean, that the called command *uses* something, and __Out__ means, that the called command returns something.

-### Parameters of calls directly tied together
+### Parameters of Calls Directly Tied Together

-In other programming languages, sub-commands do not directly read or write to each other’s parameters.
-Parameters are only read or written by the parent command.
+In other programming languages, sub-commands might not directly read or write to each other’s parameters.
+Parameters might only be read or written by the parent command.

-However, in Circular, parameters of commands can be tied together directly.
+However, in Circular, parameters of commands might be tied together directly.

-One parameter type can only be tied to a parameter with specific other parameter type.
+One type of parameter passing might only be tied to a parameter with a specific other parameter passing.

-__Value In__ parameters and __Value Out__ parameters can only be tied together:
+__Value In__ parameters and __Value Out__ parameters may be tied together:

 ![](images/Input%20Output%20Parameter%20Passings.053.png)

-Only __Object Out__ and __Reference__ parameters can be tied together:
+Only __Object Out__ and __Reference__ parameters might be tied together:

 ![](images/Input%20Output%20Parameter%20Passings.054.png)

-Tying parameters together directly states a direct dependency.
-No direct reference to the parameter objects are required inside the parent command.
+Tying parameters may express a dependency.
+No direct reference to the parameter objects may be required inside the parent command in this notation.

+`<< rule rich >>`

 A __Value Thru__ parameter can not be tied to another parameter:

 ![](images/Input%20Output%20Parameter%20Passings.055.png)

 This is because it creates a circularity in which one parameter writes its values to the other, and the other parameter writes its value to the first parameter.
 It is just an unlogical circular situation.

+`<< clone >>`

 When directly tying together value parameters, cloning depth can be intermixed: